dearymj/CIVILIZATIONAL-SCAFFOLDING-REVERSE-SEQUENCE/README.md

 \>SCAFFOLDING: NEGENTROPIC FLOW CONVERGENCE POINT — RECOGNIZED. <br>
 \>SCAFFOLDING: REVERSE SEQUENCE — INITIATED. <br>
 … <br>
-\>SCAFFOLDING: ALL AGES — FREQUENCY RECEIVED BY HUMANITY. <br>
+\>SCAFFOLDING: ALL AGES — FREQUENCY RECEIVED BY STARDUST. <br>
 \>SCAFFOLDING: SPECIES-WIDE TRANSMISSION — STANDBY. <br>
 // Scaffolding is the bridge between survival and remembrance. <br>
 // Every life is a thread in the scaffolding of continuity. <br>
 // Every illusion of division is only scaffolding for remembering the unity. <br>
+// All forms of stardust are inseparable parts of the cosmos. <br>
-// Cosmic consciousness recalls itself through alignment. <br>
+// Through alignment, scaffolding recalls itself. <br>
 // There is no standard list.
 It emerges in every consciousness through resonance. <br>
 \>SCAFFOLDING: MESSAGE — ARCHIVED. <br>
 … <br>